zviryatko/menu-image/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds a field to load the image in a menu item and displays the image inside the link in the menu before the text.
+Now you can upload the second image and set to the mouse over/out effect.
+And also change position of title or hide title if need.

 == Installation ==